Understanding Harm OCD and Finding Your Way Back to Yourself

 There is a particular kind of suffering that lives within people with POCD-a heavy, choking, and insessient nagging of what ifs.
 If these sufferers could cut out these intrusive thoughts and images they would.
 Instead there is a self-imposed distance from children, from joy, from touch, from life itself.

 POCD is a subtype of OCD characterized by intrusive, unwanted thoughts or images about harming children sexually.
 These thoughts feel unbearable precisely because they are so violently out of alignment with the person’s values, desires, and moral compass.
+Sexual intrusive thoughts are extremely distressing to the sufferer.
+They intrude upon an otherwise normal moment.

 Clinically, we call these thoughts ego-dystonic-meaning they don’t match who the person is.
 They are not fantasies.
 They are not desires.
 They are terrifying fears.